The Full Monty (musical): Original West End production

 The musical premiered in the West End at the Prince of Wales Theatre on March 12, 2002, and closed on November 23, 2002.
 The cast included original Broadway cast members Jason Danieley, André De Shields, John Ellison Conlee, Romain Frugé and Marcus Neville, with Jarrod Emick as Jerry and Dora Bryan as Jeanette.
 The production won the London Evening Standard Theatre Award for Best Musical.

 Subsequent international productions

-The Full Monty has been played in Australia, Canada, Czech Republic, Denmark, Finland, France, Germany, Greece, Iceland, Italy, Japan, Mexico, Netherlands, Philippines, Singapore, South Africa, South Korea, Spain, Sweden, the United Kingdom, and the United States, and has been translated into multiple languages.
+The Full Monty has been played in Australia, Canada, Czech Republic, Denmark, Finland, France, Germany, Greece, Iceland, Israel, Italy, Japan, Mexico, Netherlands, Philippines, Singapore, South Africa, South Korea, Spain, Sweden, the United Kingdom, and the United States, and has been translated into multiple languages.